 5. Click Mount Drive.
-If you clicked Select File in step 4, you will then browse your computer to select the disk image file to use.
+If you clicked Select File in step 4, browse to select the disk image file to use.

 The drive or disk image will function as a USB device connected to the server.

 To refresh the list of available drives on your computer, click Refresh List in the Remote Control window.